kboghe/NordVPN-switcher/README.md

 ```
 ![resulting output option 2](http://digitalmethods.be/wp-content/uploads/2020/08/option2_linux.gif)

 If `save=1`, the script will write a .txt file in JSON format to your project folder.
 It contains all the necessary information needed to execute the `rotate_VPN` function.
-When the instructions parameter is missing in `rotate_VPN`, it will automatically look for the settings file in your project folder.
+Again, when the instructions parameter is missing in `rotate_VPN`, it will automatically look for the settings file in your project folder.

 --On Windows, the contents of the nordvpn_settings.txt file look something like this: